finnito/Science/content/09scie/energy-for-life/markdown/conservation-of-energy.md

 ---

-Another good example of the conservation of energy is in hydroelectric power generation.
+Another good tauria of the conservation of energy is in hydroelectric power generation.
 Watch this video to find out about one portion of New Zealand's hydroelectric scheme.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ollXO0UDLFs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>